East Asian Mādhyamaka: Tang era and Jizang

 An important Sanlun figure during the Tang dynasty was Falang (507–581).
 He studied widely under various teachers, including the Madhyamaka master Sengchuan (470–528) and eventually received an imperial decree to reside at Hsing Huang monastery in Jiankang, where he continued to give sermons on the Four Treatises for twenty five years.

 The most influential Sanlun scholar of the Tang was Fa-lang's pupil Jizang (549–623), a prolific writer who composed commentaries on these three treatises.
 One of his most famous works is the Erdi Yi (二諦意), or "Meaning of the Two Truths", referring to the conventional and ultimate truths.
 In one passage of the Erdi Yi, Jizang cites Falang, and argues that the four treatises have the same goal, "to explain the two truths and manifest the doctrine of non-duality".

 Jizang criticized numerous Chinese Buddhists for their unwarranted metaphysical assumptions.
 He ultimately rejects all metaphysical assertions of being and non-being as dogmatic conceptual confusions.
 Thus according to Hsueh-Lu Cheng, for Jizang:True wisdom (prajña) is the abandonment of all views.
 Chi-tsang argues that metaphysical speculation of Being and Nothingness is a disease (ping).
 It is the root of all erroneous or perverted views.
 The cure of the disease lies not so much in developing a new metaphysical theory as in understanding the proper nature and function of human conceptualization and language.
 Chi-tsang, following Nagarjuna, claims that the very language men create and use plays a trick on them and destroys their "eyes of wisdom."
 Enlightened men should discard conceptualization so as to avoid being taken in by this trick.
 Emptiness, for Chi-tsang, is a medicine (yao) for curing the "philosophical disease".Jizang called his philosophical method "deconstructing what is misleading and revealing what is corrective".
-He insisted that one must never settle on any particular viewpoint or perspective but constantly reexamine one's formulations to avoid rectification of thought and behavior.
+He insisted that one must never settle on any particular viewpoint or perspective but constantly reexamine one's formulations to avoid sedimentations of thought and behavior.

 In addition to popularizing Madhyamaka, Jizang also wrote commentaries on the Mahāyāna sūtras such as the Lotus Sūtra, the Vimalakīrti Nirdeśa Sūtra and Tathāgatagarbha teachings.